 Open book pelvic fractures — The unstable pelvis should not be manipulated multiple times; additional manipulation exacerbates hemorrhage.
 Once suspected, open or unstable pelvic fractures should be stabilized using a pelvic binder, or a sheet if no binder is available.
 If the patient is hemodynamically stable, computed tomography (CT) imaging is obtained.
 The unstable patient requires either surgery or angiography.
 (See "Pelvic trauma: Initial evaluation and management".)

 Ocular injuries — Periorbital swelling and ecchymosis does not preclude performing an ocular examination.
 Patients with such findings are at higher risk of ocular injury.
 In addition, injuries such as a globe rupture or retro-orbital hematoma must be diagnosed quickly in order to maximize the opportunity to salvage vision.
-(See "Overview of eye injuries in the emergency department" and "Approach to eye injuries in the emergency department" and "Open globe injuries: Emergent evaluation and initial management" and "Orbital fractures" and "Retinal detachment" and "Traumatic hyphema: Clinical features and diagnosis".)
+(See "Overview of eye injuries in the emergency department" and "Approach to eye injuries in the emergency department" and "Open globe injuries: Emergency evaluation and initial management" and "Orbital fractures" and "Retinal detachment" and "Traumatic hyphema: Clinical features and diagnosis".)

 Elder patients — Assume that older patients involved in trauma have sustained a significant injury, even if they appear well.
 The paradox of elder trauma patients is that their physiology and medical interventions can both mask and exacerbate the severity of injuries.
 Medications are but one example: beta blockers may mask the effects of shock by suppressing tachycardia, while warfarin and other anticoagulants increase the risk of severe hemorrhage.
 A table summarizing important considerations in the elder trauma patient is attached (table 8).
 (See "Geriatric trauma: Initial evaluation and management".)